foo0x29a/s3-sat/README.md

 - AsyncIO can maximize the usage of each worker's thread while donwloading content from S3

 # Caveats
 - It lacks a good way of calculating the total cost of a bucket.
-It uses a rought cost estimate based on the us-east-1 region.
+It uses a rough cost estimate based on the us-east-1 region.
+- Currently, the subresources (e.g.: CORS, tagging etc) are being fetched synchronously, which adds an overhead proportional to the number of buckets.
 - It's not easy to test asyncIO operations of boto3